VEXPA: Validated EXPonential Analysis through regular sub-sampling: Introduction

-Making use of the link between Prony-based algorithms and Pad\'e approximation, we are able to separate the added noise from the actual signal and avoid the computation of bogus terms in case of a low signal to noise ratio.
-In addition, the proposed method detects the number of components $n$ automatically.
+Making use of the link between Prony-based algorithms and Pad\'e approximation, we are able to separate the uncorrelated noise from the actual signal and avoid the computation of bogus terms in case of a low signal-to-noise ratio.
+In this way the proposed method detects the number of components $n$ automatically.
 The latter is a nice side result of working with independent decimations of the given signal data.
+We emphasize that our aim is not to merely obtain an estimate for the model order $n$, such as can be provided by information theoretic criteria (AIC, MDL, etc.), but to actually extract the correct sparsity $n$ from the data samples.
+The goal is not to fit a least complex exponential model to the data, but to solve the inverse problem of deducing the correct model order $n$, which is known to be a difficult problem.

 Each decimated set of samples is now subject to an independent realization of the noise.
-While an outlier may skew a single analysis, independent decimations indicate the presence of an outlier.
-The cluster analysis can eliminate the effect of outliers on the output, which is another desirable feature.
+While an unfiltered outlier may skew a single analysis, independent decimations indicate the presence of an outlier.
+The cluster analysis makes the underlying exponential analysis algorithm more robust with respect to such persistent outliers, which is another desirable feature.